gali1/doh-server/README.md

     -V, --version              Prints version information

 OPTIONS:
+    -D, --odoh-allowed-target-domains <odoh_allowed_target_domains>
+            Allowed domains to which this node (as ODoH proxy) can forward ODoH request, separated with comma.
+If none is given, it can forward anywhere.
     -j, --client-ids-proxy <client_ids_proxy>
             Proxy allowed client ids of Id token, separated with comma like "id_a,id_b"